The new Facebook profile change

 Another Facebook profile change, another group of disgruntled change-resistant people, who’ll have forgotten all about it this time next week.

-This time, Facebook has introduced a new Facebook profile page to give more information on the at the top of your profile page.
+This time, Facebook has introduced a to give more information on the at the top of your profile page.
 Visitors to your profile will see your basic details (relationships, location, job, education history etc), a snapshop of your recent photos and a couple of side bars filled with your shared photos, mutual friends and your friends and family.

 The whole layout of the profile pages is in keeping with the sleek new look of the rest of the site, in particular the newsfeed.